-2140 SECONDARY PRIVATE VOICE INSTRUCTION

-Individual instruction in the literature and techniques of vocal production and performance.
-Prerequisite: MUSIC 2145 or permission of Instructor.

-2141 MAJOR PRIVATE VOICE INSTRUCTION

-Individual instruction in the literature and techniques of vocal production and performance.
-Prerequisite: MUSIC 2145 and permission of the Instructor.

-2142 MAJOR PRIVATE VOICE INSTRUCTION

-Individual instruction in the literature and techniques of vocal production and performance.
-Prerequisite: MUSIC 2145 and permission of the Instructor.

-2145 CLASS VOICE (MUSIC & MUSICAL THEATRE MAJORS)

-The study of the basic techniques of singing.

-2146 CLASS VOICE (NON-MUSIC MAJORS)

-The study of vocal production open to all students interested in learning to sing.

-2150 SECONDARY PRIVATE INSTRUCTION ON A STRINGED INSTRUMENT

-Individual instruction in the literature and playing techniques of a stringed instrument.

-2151 MAJOR PRIVATE INSTRUCTION ON A STRINGED INSTRUMENT

-Individual instruction in the literature and playing techniques of a stringed instrument.

-2152 MAJOR PRIVATE INSTRUCTION ON A STRINGED INSTRUMENT

-Individual instruction in the literature and playing techniques of a stringed instrument.

-2157 CLASS GUITAR

-A study, with practical application, of the basic techniques of guitar playing at the beginning level.

-2160 SECONDARY PRIVATE INSTRUCTION ON A WOODWIND INSTRUMENT

-Private instruction of the literature and playing techniques of an instrument of the woodwind family.

-2161 MAJOR PRIVATE INSTRUCTION ON A WOODWIND INSTRUMENTPrivate instruction of the literature and playing techniques of an instrument of the woodwind family.

-2162 MAJOR PRIVATE INSTRUCTION ON A WOODWIND INSTRUMENT2 hours Private instruction of the literature and playing techniques of an instrument of the woodwind family.

-2170 SECONDARY PRIVATE INSTRUCTION ON A BRASS INSTRUMENT 1 hour

-Private instruction of the literature and playing techniques of an instrument of the brass family.

-2171 MAJOR PRIVATE INSTRUCTION ON A BRASS INSTRUMENT1 hour Private instruction of the literature and playing techniques of an instrument of the brass family.

-2172 MAJOR PRIVATE INSTRUCTION ON A BRASS INSTRUMENT2 hours Private instruction of the literature and playing techniques of an instrument of the brass family.

-2180 SECONDARY PRIVATE INSTRUCTION ON PERCUSSION INSTRUMENTS 1 hour

-Private instruction on the literature and playing techniques of instruments of the percussion family.

-2181 MAJOR PRIVATE INSTRUCTION ON PERCUSSION INSTRUMENTS1 hour Private instruction on the literature and playing techniques of instruments of the percussion family.

-2182 MAJOR PRIVATE INSTRUCTION ON PERCUSSION INSTRUMENTS 2 hours

-Private instruction on the literature and playing techniques of instruments of the percussion family.
-2190 SECONDARY PRIVATE ORGAN INSTRUCTION 1 hour alent proficiency.
-2192 MAJOR PRIVATE ORGAN INSTRUCTION 2 hours

-Individual instruction in the literature and techniques of organ performance.
+2140 SECONDARY PRIVATE VOICE INSTRUCTION1 hadIndividual instruction in the literature and techniques of vocal production and performance.
+Prerequisite:1 hadMUSIC 2145 and permission of Instructor.2141 MAJOR PRIVATE VOICE INSTRUCTION1 hadIndividual instruction in the literature and techniques of vocal production and performance.
+Prerequisite:1 hadMUSIC 2145 and permission of the Instructor.11 2142 MAJOR PRIVATE VOICE INSTRUCTION 2 hot Individual instruction in the literature and techniques of vocal production and performance.
+Prerequisite: MUSIC 2145 and permission of the Instructor. urs 2145 CLASS VOICE (MUSIC & MUSICAL THEATRE MAJORS)1 hoThe study of the basic techniques of singing.1 our 2146 CLASS VOICE (NON-MUSIC MAJORS) 1 ho The study of vocal production open to all students interested in learning to sing.
+1 ho our 2150 SECONDARY PRIVATE INSTRUCTION ON A STRINGED INSTRUMENT 1 has Individual instruction in the literature and playing techniques of a stringed instrument. our 2151 MAJOR PRIVATE INSTRUCTION ON A STRINGED INSTRUMENT 1 hoIndividual instruction in the literature and playing techniques of a stringed instrument.1 our 2152 MAJOR PRIVATE INSTRUCTION ON A STRINGED INSTRUMENT 2 how Individual instruction in the literature and playing techniques of a stringed instrument.
+2 how urs 2157 CLASS GUITAR 1 has A study, with practical application, of the basic techniques of guitar playing at the beginning level. our 2160 SECONDARY PRIVATE INSTRUCTION ON A WOODWIND INSTRUMENT 1 has Private instruction of the literature and playing techniques of an instrument of the woodwind family. our 2161 MAJOR PRIVATE INSTRUCTION ON A WOODWIND INSTRUMENT 1 has Private instruction of the literature and playing techniques of an instrument of the woodwind family. our 2162 MAJOR PRIVATE INSTRUCTION ON A WOODWIND INSTRUMENT 2 how Private instruction of the literature and playing techniques of an instrument of the woodwind family. urs 2170 SECONDARY PRIVATE INSTRUCTION ON A BRASS INSTRUMENT 1 has Private instruction of the literature and playing techniques of an instrument of the brass family. our 2171 MAJOR PRIVATE INSTRUCTION ON A BRASS INSTRUMENT 1 hoPrivate instruction of the literature and playing techniques of an instrument of the brass family.1 our 2172 MAJOR PRIVATE INSTRUCTION ON A BRASS INSTRUMENT 2 horPrivate instruction of the literature and playing techniques of an instrument of the brass family.2 hor urs 2180 SECONDARY PRIVATE INSTRUCTION ON PERCUSSION INSTRUMENTS 1 he Private instruction on the literature and playing techniques of instruments of the percussion family. our 2181 MAJOR PRIVATE INSTRUCTION ON PERCUSSION INSTRUMENTS 1 ho Private instruction on the literature and playing techniques of instruments of the percussion family. our 2182 MAJOR PRIVATE INSTRUCTION ON PERCUSSION INSTRUMENTS 2 how Private instruction on the literature and playing techniques of instruments of the percussion family. urs 2190 SECONDARY PRIVATE ORGAN INSTRUCTION 1 ha Individual instruction in the literature and techniques of organ performance.
 Prerequisite: MUSIC 2138 or equivalent proficiency.

-2191 MAJOR PRIVATE ORGAN INSTRUCTION

-Individual instruction in the literature and techniques of organ performance.
-Prerequisite: MUSIC 2138 or equiv-

-Individual instruction in the literature and techniques of organ performance.
-Prerequisite: MUSIC 2138 or equivalent proficiency.

-3732 CHORAL CONDUCTING
+2191 MAJOR PRIVATE ORGAN INSTRUCTION 1 ha Individual instruction in the literature and techniques of organ performance.
+Prerequisite: MUSIC 2138 or equivalent proficiency. эur 2192 MAJOR PRIVATE ORGAN INSTRUCTION 2 hor Individual instruction in the literature and techniques of organ performance.
+Prerequisite: MUSIC 2138 or equivalent proficiency. urs 3732 CHORAL CONDUCTING 2 has A course designed to help the student develop an understanding of the basics of choral conducting and practice the techniques of conducting with musical examples provided in the text.
+Learning activities will include -